 Have you ever killed an animal in your entire life even a chicken as livestock?
 And is there a Canada Goose hanging in your wardrobe and keeping you warm from the extreme chill in those snowy days?
-If the answers are both yes, unfortunately, you are just like me, whose hands are stained with blood of coyotes.
+If the answers are both yes, unfortunately, you are just like me, whose hands are stained with the blood of coyotes.

-In China, our ancestors have long history of using animal fur to make garment and people regard furry coats such as mink coats as a symbol of wealth and luxury.
-My family and I are always not into this idea and trend and never bought a full length fur before.
+In China, our ancestors have a long history of using animal fur to make garment and people regard furry coats such as mink coats as a symbol of wealth and luxury.
+My family and I are always not into this idea and trend and never bought a full-length fur before.
 However, when I came to the U.S., seeing many New Yorkers wearing Canada Goose and hearing many times how warm those coats can be, I just bought my own Canada Goose before the weather cooling down without a moment’s concern for the origins of that little flurry of fur on my around my face.

 Several weeks later, when I was in the Natural History Museum with my friends, I noticed a flurry animal specimens which looks so familiar to me.
 Then my friends told me it was a coyote and the fur of my Canada Goose jacket is made of it.
 I was so shocked and surprised at that moment because I have no idea where that fur on my hat comes from.
 After going back home, I checked online and found a video showing the shocking cruelty of fur trapping, posted by People for the Ethical Treatment of Animals (PETA).